vinayakyengandul/greytrix-ui-kit/README.md

   - **looupKeyVisibile** - bool - This is Lookup key define to display key for field.
   - **lookupFields** - Map<String, String> - This is for which field have to display in dropdown.
   - **type** - GtDropDownSearchIsCustom - This is type to show dropdown content is CUSTOM or Default.
+  - **overlayContextType** - GtContextType - To Identify which context type will be used for the overlay show for dropdown search result values are **{ BuildContext, GetContext }**, Default value for widget is BuildContext if overlay is not displayed then try changing this option to another type

 - Example

   - Step 1 : Import UI KIT in files that it will be used: